Dr. Pierre Capel on the Power of the Mind & the Science of Wim Hof

 Recurring naturally on a twenty-four-hour cycle, even in the absence of light fluctuations.
 Every cell in the human body follows a circadian rhythm, which governs when a cell is most metabolically active, when hormones are produced, when repair processes are activated, and more.

-Proteins possessing what is known as a "cold-shock domain", which is a sequence of amino acids found in proteins whose expression is associated with cold, and are thought to help cells survive in lower than optimal temperatures.
+Proteins that preserve cell viability at low temperatures by binding to nucleic acids and, subsequently, controlling gene expression.
+Cold shock proteins have what is known as a "cold-shock domain," a sequence of amino acids whose expression is associated with cold and is thought to help cells survive in lower than optimal temperatures.

 A steroid hormone that participates in the body’s stress response.
 Cortisol is a glucocorticoid hormone produced in humans by the adrenal gland.
 It is released in response to stress and low blood glucose.
-Chronic elevated cortisol is associated with accelerated aging because it can damage the hippocampus and impair hippocampus-dependent learning and memory in humans.
+Chronic elevated cortisol is associated with accelerated aging.
+It may damage the hippocampus and impair hippocampus-dependent learning and memory in humans.

 A technique that enables scientists to measure the expression levels of thousands of genes simultaneously in order to study the effects of certain treatments, diseases, and developmental stages on gene expression.
 Also used for genotyping and sometimes referred to as a "DNA chip" or a "biochip."